 My research question is: What is the role of the University of Rwanda in the development of the City of Kigali, and how does this compare with the activity of ‘flagship’ universities in other sub-Saharan African city regions?

 My sub-questions are:

-- To what extent do flagship universities coordinate or participate in development-focused activity at local or regional level, and what is the involvement of the city council?
+- To what extent and how do African flagship universities coordinate or participate in development-focused activity in their city region?

-The research questions are designed to generate new knowledge to further our understanding of universities, cities and development.
-In doing so, the research will need to recognise the complexity of universities and city councils as institutions, and possible contestation between actors within each, throughout.
+The research questions are designed to generate new knowledge to further our understanding of flagship universities and local development at city region level.
+In doing so the research will need to recognise the institutional complexity of universities, and the possible contestation, or lack of coordination and awareness, within universities.
+The same applies for the national and local governance structures that oversee and influence university activity.
 In answering the research questions, my objectives are:

-- To gauge the effects and outcomes of efforts undertaken by flagship universities and city councils to address development challenges, and the influence of global discourses around development, resilience and higher education on local activity.
+- To gauge the effects and outcomes of local development efforts undertaken by flagship universities, and the influence of global discourses around development and higher education on local activity.

-- To use the knowledge generated to conceptualise drivers, opportunities and obstacles and inform collaboration between universities and councils in other cities.
+- To use the knowledge generated to conceptualise drivers, opportunities and obstacles and inform the local development efforts of universities and governments in other city regions.

 - To contribute to the debate over the role universities can play in development, in particular within their local area.